ervandew/eclim/doc/content/eclimd.rst

-The eclim installer should take care of locating your gvim installation for use inside of eclipse, but in the event that it could not locate it, you can set the location and other settings via the vimplugin preferences located under the Windows menu at:
+The eclim installer should take care of locating your gvim installation for use inside of eclipse, but in the event that it could not locate it, you can set the location and other settings via the vimplugin preferences:

+  Window > Preferences > Vimplugin

+For MacVim users on OSX, the eclim installer will attempt to locate MacVim's mvim script on your path.
+If it's not found you can set the location of that script in the Vimplugin preferences:

-  Preferences -> Vimplugin
+  Eclipse > Preferences > Vimplugin

 .. note::
-  If you have vimplugin installed you should remove it prior to using the eclim version.
+  If you have non-eclim version of vimplugin installed you should remove it prior to using the eclim version.

 .. note::
   Some users have reported issues with the embedded gvim's command line being